 - Card Expiration Year (4 digits – YYYY)

-The CVC (Card Verification Code) will be required after you press the Charge button.
-If you have the CVC required with your payment gateway, then this needs to be populated when the popup asks for it.
-If you don’t have it required then you can leave it blank and press the Charge button.
+Depending on your configuration, the CVC (Card Verification Code) may be required after you press the Charge button.
+If your payment gateway is configured to require a CVC code, then this needs to be populated when the popup asks for it.
+If your payment gateway is not configured to require it, you can leave it blank and press the Charge button.

-If you are doing recurring billing you will need to use tokenization and provide the CVC for the initial transaction.
-Once a token is present recurring payments will occur as scheduled.
+For recurring billing, use tokenization and provide the CVC for the initial transaction.
+Once a token is present, recurring payments will occur as scheduled.

 Optional but commonly used:

-- Billing Email (some gateways will send a receipt to your customer – Chargent also sends a receipt to this email address when a transaction is processed).
+- Billing Email may be used by your gateway to send a receipt to your customer.
+Chargent also sends a receipt to this email address when a transaction is processed.

-- Invoice Number (may reduce your fees, useful for reconciliation).
+- Invoice Number may reduce your fees and is useful for reconciliation.

-- Order Information (may appear on customer receipt as description)
+- Order Information may appear on a customer receipt as a description.

-- Bank Account Type (Checking, Savings or Business Checking)
+- Bank Account Type such as Checking, Savings, or Business Checking

 - Bank Account Number